 Tricuspid Regurgitation (TR)

 TR is common, and many normal adults have trace TR which should be ignored.
 However, more substantial TR needs to be watched carefully because the disease can be progressive, regardless of the cause.
 The RV volume overload from the TR exacerbates RV dilation, worsening the TR in a vicious cycle.

 Functional TR, which should have a central jet, occurs when the RV, or even just the RA, dilates.
 For example, chronic atrial fibrillation causes biatrial dilation and this dilation alone can result in functional TR or MR. With RA dilation, or basal RV dilation, the TV annulus is stretched, moving the leaflets apart and producing a coaptation defect.
 If the RV dilation involves the mid-RV, the papillary muscles are displaced, stretching the chordae and further worsening coaptation.
-An annuplasty ring may help functional TR, so patients with moderate or greater TR need to be followed regularly so intervention can occur before irreversible damage has occurred to the RV.
+Transvenous devices can now repair functional TR, so patients with moderate or greater TR need to be followed regularly so intervention can occur before irreversible damage has occurred to the RV.

 Structural TR can be from Rheumatic heart disease, Blunt chest trauma, Pacemaker leads (shown in the TV chapter), Endocarditis, Carcinoid heart disease, and Congenital conditions (including Ebstein anomaly).

 Here is a patient with blunt chest trauma and severe TR.
 The PLAXR was used to show the flail anterior TV leaflet.

 Ebstein anomaly is a congenital defect in which the TV is displaced apically in the RV.
 TR can be substantial and the RV is smaller and the RA larger because it contains an “atrialized” portion of the RV.
 Here is an Ebstein anomaly.